cgre-aachen/open_AR_Sandbox/README.md

 [Pooch](https://github.com/fatiando/pooch) to help us fetch our data files and store them locally in your computer to their respective folders.
 Running this code a second time will not trigger a download since the file already exists.

+You can also follow the Jupyter Notebook ['Download_datasets.ipynb'](notebooks/tutorials/) and follow the commands.

 ### Kinect Installation